Water Distribution System – its 4 [Distribution Types & Advantages]

-There are the following advantages of ring system such as;
+There are the following advantages of the ring system such as;

-In the ring or circular system without affecting larger network repair work can be done.
+- In the ring or circular system without affecting the larger network repair work can be done.

 Disadvantages of Ring System:

-There are the following disadvantages of ring system such as;
+There are the following disadvantages of the ring system such as;

-In the radial system, the whole area is divided into small distribution zones and for each distribution zone an individual distribution reservoir is provided and the pipelines are laid radially to the surrounded streets from this reservoir.
+In the radial system, the whole area is divided into small distribution zones and for each distribution zone, an individual distribution reservoir is provided.
+The pipelines are laid radially to the surrounded streets from this reservoir.

-With the mainline, all distribution reservoirs are connected and passing through the center of the city, and for areas with radially designed roads this system is suitable.
+With the mainline, all distribution reservoirs are connected and pass through the centre of the city, and for areas with radially designed roads this system is suitable.